 Similarities between Car Batteries and Solar batteries

 Solar Batteries and Car Batteries are both rechargeable batteries that can be used interchangeably for each other functions.
 This is because they do share similarities.

 The voltage of a car battery and a solar battery will actually be the same.
 Most batteries have a voltage of 12V which is suitable for battery banks.
 In this aspect nothing much to differentiate the two.
 Car batteries can also be connected in series to increase the voltage to 24V or 48V.

-Both these types of batteries will be found as starter batteries for engine and deep cycle batteries for renewable energy, trolling motors and off-grid banks.
+Both these types of batteries will be found as starter batteries for engines and deep cycle batteries for renewable energy, trolling motors, and off-grid banks.

 This is not the only thing that set them apart and why you should not use car batteries for deep cycle uses not just solar.